HOW TO PAY THE LOWEST REAL ESTATE COMMISSION IN NZ

 e) How to avoid negotiating the sale price downwards

-f) How to avoid incurring unforeseen and unbudgeted expenses with a vetted real estate agent.
+f) How to avoid incurring unforeseen and unbudgeted expenses by using a vetted real estate agent.

-1. NEGOTIATE COMMISSION & FEES WITH YOUR REAL ESTATE AGENT
+1. NEGOTIATE REAL ESTATE COMMISSION WITH YOUR AGENT

-Paying real estate commission and fees are possibly the most dreaded part of selling a house but most real estate agents only receive about 50% of the commission you will be charged.
+Paying real estate commission and fees are possibly the most dreaded part of selling a house in New Zealand but most real estate agents only receive about 50% of the commission fee that will be charged.

 Home sellers are often unsure if commission is negotiable because agents can give the impression that it's not.
 For some companies, that may be the case as they all have different company policies about real estate commission percentages.